karcagigergo/karcagigergo/README.md

 ### ⚡ About me:

-I'm Gergő!
-I'm a Full-stack developer just graduated from one of the best international programming school: **LeWagon, in batch #540**.
-I learned **_Ruby on Rails, JavaScript ES6, HTML, CSS, Bootstrap, SQL, git, GitHub and Heroku_** there and now the sky is the limit.
+Hi all, my name is Gergő and I'm a Full-stack developer.
+Graduated from one of the best international programming school: **LeWagon, in batch #540**, I learned **_Ruby on Rails, JavaScript ES6, HTML, CSS, Bootstrap, SQL, git, GitHub and Heroku_**.
 I consider myself as a global citizen but I was born and educated in Hungary.
 I lived and worked in London - UK, from where I traveled a lot around the globe.
 I guess London made me love to travel and discover new places, expanding my knowledge about the world.
 This mindset has taken me to Brazil where I currently live.

-- 💻 I'm currently practicing: Ruby on Rails and JavaScript (forever and ever... 💡)
+- 💻 I'm currently practicing: Ruby on Rails and JavaScript and React (forever and ever... 💡)

-- 🌱 I’m currently learning: **React**

 - 💬 Ask me about **ANYTHING** _(mmm maybe not quantum mechanics)_